raranguren/p6-paymybuddy/README.md

 ## Setup for dev environment

 1. Start the MySQL server
-2. With a root user, run the contents of [./database-setup/setup.sql](database-setup/setup.sql)
+2. With a root user, run the SQL commands inside the folder [database-setup](database-setup)
-3. Import the app as a Maven project, then `mvn install`
+4. Import the app as a Maven project, then `mvn install`
 4. Build and run the app

 ## Diagrams